Adjunct Professor and Dean, Schmid College of Science & Technology, Chapman University

 In responses to different environmental stresses, such as the presence of antibiotics, microbes direct resources away from translation to a variety of pathways that contribute to resistance.
 Elongation factor P (EF-P).
 EF-P is a protein that mimics the structure and function of a tRNA and binds ribosomes.
 Aminoacylation of EF-P is required for optimal growth under a variety of conditions, for example at key points during Salmonella infection.
 We are interested in understanding how EF-P mimics tRNA at the molecular level and how this provides a novel mechanism for the post-transcriptional control of gene expression.

-Co-Director CMB doctoral training Program
+Co-Director CMBP doctoral training Program

 Selected Recent Publications

-- Bullwinkle T and Ibba M (2016) Translation quality control is critical for bacterial responses to amino acid stress.
+Bullwinkle, T. and Ibba, M. (2016) Translation quality control is critical for bacterial responses to amino acid stress.
 Proc.
 Natl.
 Acad.
 Sci.
-USA.
-In Press.
+USA.113, 2252-2257.

 OTHER RELEVANT PUBLICATIONS